shreyasrajesh/MLBLR-EIP/README.md

 # MLBLR-EIP
-Uploads of all assignments and work completed in accordance with the ML Bangalore External Internship Program
+All work done individually in accordance with the ML Bangalore External Internship Program.